Commercial and Residential Real Estate Law

 Understanding the complexities and nuances of land use regulations is one of Kuiper Orlebeke's specialties.
 Our attorneys have extensive knowledge and experience in handling all permitting and compliance issues for clients seeking to locate and develop new sites, relocate or expand their operation.
 We work closely with local government officials to make sure that the land for your real estate or development project has the appropriate zoning and has obtained necessary permits and approvals.
 It takes knowledgeable, skilled negotiators to produce results when dealing with these issues, and Kuiper Orlebeke has a proven track record of success.

 Since 1985 our attorneys have counseled, trained, and advocated for hundreds of real estate licensees throughout the state.
 Our clients have included residential and commercial real estate brokerages of all sizes, and currently includes some of the largest real estate brokers in Michigan.
 We have also served real estate associations, real estate educators, and individual licensees.
 Some of the cases that we have handled have made important law in this area and are frequently relied on by courts and in licensee training courses.

-In addition, we offer our clients regular agent training, document drafting, updates in emerging areas of real estate law, and “real time” telephone access.
-The “real time” assistance helps our clients provide the highest quality professional services by providing advice at the time it is needed—when a transaction is underway—not after it has failed because a problem was not addressed that could have been addressed and solved earlier.
-Specific additional practice areas include RESPA, Occupational Code complaints, ethics and business disputes, commission claims, licensing, entity formation, document drafting.
+In addition, we offer our clients regular agent training, document drafting, updates in emerging areas of real estate law, and real-time telephone access.
+The real-time assistance helps our clients provide the highest quality professional services by providing advice at the time it is needed—when a transaction is underway—not after it has failed because a problem was not addressed that could have been solved earlier.
+Specific additional practice areas include RESPA, Occupational Code complaints, ethics and business disputes, commission claims, licensing, entity formation, and document drafting.